unflores/wachamovie/README.md

 # Wachamovie

 Wachamovie is a webapp that will scan some directory for movie files, store them in a mongo database and allow you to watch them from that app.
 You can manually rescan when adding new movies to the scan directory.
+Made to run on my local network so there is pretty much nothing in terms of security.
+You have been warned :)

 ## To run server